gatsbyjs/gatsby-functions-beta/examples/basic-form/README.md

     To get started clone this repo locally and run `yarn` to add all necessary packages.

     ```shell
-    cd hello-world
+    cd basic-form
     yarn
     yarn run develop
     ```

 2.  **Open the code and start customizing!**

     Your site is now running at http://localhost:8000!
-You can use the UI on the index page to test the functions or directly access them at http://localhost:8000/api/hello-world
+You can use the UI on the index page to test the functions or directly access them at http://localhost:8000/api/form

     Try editing the function in `src/api/form.ts` or form at `src/pages/index.js`